kevinpastor/zmk-config/README.md

 ![Gaming layers preview](./assets/gaming-keymap.png)
 *Layout preview generated on [keyboard-layout-editor.com](http://www.keyboard-layout-editor.com/#/gists/9b497751bc9a9fc18a86e876f723288d)*

-To avoid having to remap every game because of Colemak-DH layout, the gaming layers are setup with QWERTY.
-The catch: the lefthand side is shifted right by one key to center the navigation keys (WASD) on the home row keys.
-This leads to better ergonomy at the expense of key compromises: some alpha keys are repositioned on another layer.
+To avoid having to remap every game because of Colemak-DH layout, the gaming layers are set up with QWERTY.
+The catch: the left-hand side is shifted right by one key to center the navigation keys (WASD) on the home row keys.
+This leads to better ergonomics at the expense of key compromises: some alpha keys are repositioned on another layer.

-To go to the gaming layers (G) from the standard layers, hold the leftmost thumb key and then tap the rightmost thumb key.
-To go back to the standard layers (S), hold the leftmost thumb key and then tap the rightmost thumb key, same as the other way around.
+To switch to the gaming layers (G) from the standard layers, hold the leftmost thumb key and tap the rightmost thumb key.
+Repeat the same action to return to the standard layers (S).

 ## References